MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

 - read that track on the first platter: 20ms

 step 3:
-- switch track of that cylinder (ie go to smae track next platter): 1ms
+- switch track of that cylinder (ie go to same track next platter): 1ms

 do steps 2-3 six times to read each cylinder: 21ns * 6 = 126ms,
 then seek adjacent cylinder (+2ms) = 128ms